Web Content Display (Global)

 - The COVID-19 pandemic by itself is not the basis for a special provision.

-- Continue the learning using the existing flexibilities and any changes (announced in April) to the subject outlines.
+- Continue the learning using the existing flexibilities and adjustments to the subject outlines (to be announced)

 - Special provisions cannot be used in place of learning that has not occurred.